 So with Facebook and Twitter off the books, where next for a good marketing investment, at least for now?
 LinkedIn.

 Well, we don’t think it’s at risk from algorithm changes anytime soon for a few key reasons:

 - Advertising currently only accounts for about 25% of LinkedIn’s revenue, 55% comes from HR solutions and about 20% from premium subscriptions to Navigator/LinkedIn Premium.
 In essence, advertising is not their main business model.

 - At heart they are a professional network, if you saturate LinkedIn with advertising, it would likely cause a slow exodus to another platform that doesn’t.

 - Advertising revenues are diminishing as ad blockers takeover and ad blindness becomes commonplace, it’s becoming an ineffective format.

 - With the acquisition of Lynda, the education platform, LinkedIn is seemingly pursuing a strategy of buying or building Saas/membership products to make their money.

-There’s a good few more reasons but at the core, advertising is not the major revenue source for LinkedIn and they seem to be going as per above in a much different direction.
+There are a good few more reasons but at the core, advertising is not the major revenue source for LinkedIn, and they seem to be going as per above in a much different direction.
 You also have to think that if they compromise their main platform’s integrity, they risk slowing/ declining their user base.